Home/Make Hybrid Teaching Easier: Classroom Technology for Hybrid Learning Success

 Projectors are commonplace in many classrooms, old or new.
 They have great functionality and often are affordable for many school districts.
 Projectors are normally used as simple displays as even the smartest of projectors require an outside device like a laptop.
 However, if you simply need a cheap way to help display distance students in the classroom, projectors are a great option and a must-have.

 Wireless Presentation Displays are large-scale displays often used as commercial displays or as a front-of-the-room display in classrooms, boardrooms, and anywhere else they’re needed.
 Wireless presentation displays, or WPDs for short, are not touch-enabled, so they are ideal for lecture-style lessons from either an in-person instructor or remotely, especially if the environment isn’t ideal for projectors.
 In many hybrid learning setups, large screens are prominently displayed to the teacher so that they address in-person and remote students simultaneously.
 Since this display doesn’t need touchscreen functions – but needs to be clearly visible in any lighting – well-placed WPDs are an excellent addition to the hybrid classroom.

 Summing It All Up: Find The Best Hybrid Teaching Strategies

 There are many different options when it comes to hybrid learning technology with the ability to meet different space requirements and budget requirements all the while ensuring your hybrid teaching success.
 These technologies will help to make hybrid teaching easier and make hybrid learning more engaging, improving the overall hybrid experience for teachers and students alike.

 Interested in learning more about hybrid learning, the most effective hybrid learning strategies, and how you can support your hybrid teaching methods with technology?
-Check out the recorded webinar: Take Hybrid Learning to the Next Level.
+Check out the recorded webinar: Supporting Hybrid Learning Strategies.

 (From the editor: Portions of this blog were originally published on ViewSonic Library.)